 Atlantic City Sportsbooks

-- Major casino sportsbooks – MGM has already indicated that it plans to spend $7 million on a state-of-the-art sportsbook.
-For sports bettors who have been to MGM sportsbooks in Vegas, you have some sense of how awesome this is going to be.
-Massive screens, huge sports bars, rows and rows of seating with betting kiosks, and an unmatched energy and environment for big games.
+- Major casino sportsbooks: MGM has already indicated that it plans to spend $7 million on a state-of-the-art sportsbook.
+For sports bettors who have been to MGM sportsbooks in Las Vegas, you have some sense of how awesome this is going to be.
+Massive screens, huge sports bars, rows and rows of seating with betting kiosks, and unmatched energy and environment for big games.
 We expect MGM and Caesars to be among the early leaders when it comes to launching legal New Jersey sportsbooks.

 And that’s just the start.
 We may well see new ways to bet on sports, and new kinds of sportsbooks, as New Jersey’s legal sportsbook market continues to expand and evolve.
-But for now, these are the major types of sportsbooks we expect to see in New Jersey in the weeks and months immediately following the launch of legal NJ sports betting.
+But for now, these are the major types of sportsbooks we expect to see in New Jersey in the weeks and months following the launch of legal NJ sports betting.